hodelma/CSB-Project-I/README.md

 *Please, make sure, that you have python3 installed.
 The app is developed in Python 3.12.3*
 <br><br>

+The project operates with SQLite, so there is no need for setting up your own PostgreSQL or any other database.
+The db is initialized automatically.

 1. Clone the repository:
 ```bash
 git clone https://github.com/hodelma/Reseptisovellus.git